 Everything happens so quickly that even before you realize that you are affected, the data is lost.
 This may raise a question in the mind of the victim that even though there was an anti-virus installed on the PC, why did the ransomware go undetected?
 The answer is – advanced techniques employed to disguise and deploy the ransomware.
 The communications between the payload and the server from where the ransomware is downloaded is encrypted – thus making it difficult to detect.

-How can I be safe?
+How can I be safe from Ransomware?

 Here are few tips which can help safe guard your data: